 Is it safe to travel right now to Mexico?

 With the COVID-19 pandemic ongoing, many people have asked us where it’s currently safe to travel to.
 As direct flights are available from many departure points within the United States, Mexico is a natural choice for a sunny getaway.
-With many people currently reluctant to venture too far from home, the country also has the added benefit of being just a short direct flight away from many US airports.
+And what’s more, the country also has the added benefit of being just a short direct flight away from many US airports.
 If you’d like more information about how airlines have changed safety procedures, watch this informational video from Aeromexico.

 COVID-19 in Mexico